When people think of Canada, they think of a lot of things, and “free healthcare” is usually one of them.

 - the dispensing fee, which is the fee the pharmacist charges to prepare it for you.

-Since dispensing fees can vary a lot depending on the pharmacy, employees have the option to choose least-expensive pharmacies.
+Since dispensing fees can vary a lot depending on the pharmacy, employees have the option to choose the least-expensive pharmacies.
 This can help them control the costs of their claims, and as a result, their premiums.
+Employers can incentivize this behaviour through preferred provider networks and online pharmacies.

 Reimbursement also comes in two forms: